-The overall response rate from our top suppliers in this focus group in 2023 was approximately 88%.
-The data collected includes information about the supplier's goods produced, locations of operations (with particular emphasis on known high risk regions), relationships with suppliers, worker populations and ages, policies and practices in place to prohibit and combat child labour, and other practices that may demonstrate a potential risk of human trafficking or slavery within its organization and within its supply chain The information is then used to calculate a score of low, medium, or high risk for human trafficking or slavery.
-In 2023, survey results were received and evaluated.
-We continue to validate and review the data collected in 2023.
+The overall response rate from our top suppliers in this focus group in 2024 was approximately 57%.
+The data collected includes information about the supplier's goods produced, locations of operations (with particular emphasis on known high risk regions), relationships with suppliers, worker populations and ages, policies and practices in place to prohibit and combat child labour, and other practices that may demonstrate a potential risk of human trafficking or slavery within its organization and within its supply chain.
+The additional new human rights survey assesses whether the supplier has appropriate policies around human rights, whether those expectations are communicated, whether systematic procedures to respect human rights are implemented, whether risks are properly identified, assessed, mitigated and documented, whether stakeholders are appropriately trained, and whether grievances are effectively managed.
+The information is then used to calculate a score of low, medium, or high risk for human trafficking or slavery and for human rights.
+In 2024, survey results were received and evaluated.
+We continue to validate and review the data collected in 2025.

 Our Canadian facilities purchase flat rolled aluminum for use in our products.
 We have identified aluminum as a raw material used within our supply chain that carries a potential risk of being sourced from a location considered to have higher risks of forced and/or child labour.
-Therefore, we have focused our detailed surveys on these suppliers, covering 99% of our spending on such materials, so that we can gain deeper insights and transparency into these suppliers.
+Therefore, we have focused our detailed surveys on these suppliers, covering 96% of our spending on such materials, so that we can gain deeper insights and transparency into these suppliers.